grover31/apps/stable/pgadmin/2.0.0/app-readme.md

-pgAdmin4 App for TrueNAS SCALE
+Free and easy binary newsreader
-This App is supplied by Grover131
+This App is supplied by TrueCharts, for more information please visit https://truecharts.org